Mary Elizabeth Taylor

 Mary Elizabeth Taylor is an American political aide who served as the Assistant Secretary of State for Legislative Affairs from 2018 to 2020.
-She resigned on June 18, 2020 in protest of the handling of the George Floyd protests by President Donald Trump.
+She resigned on July 3, 2020 in protest of the handling of the George Floyd protests by President Donald Trump.
 She previously served in the Trump White House as the Deputy Director of Legislative Affairs of Nominations.

 Early life and education

 Taylor is a native of Washington, D.C.
 She earned a degree in political science from Bryn Mawr College and interned at Koch Industries as a college student.

 Career

 Early political career

 Taylor began her career in Capitol Hill as an intern for the United States Senate in July 2006.
 She also worked in the Senate Republican cloakroom as a Senior Cloakroom Assistant.
 Taylor previously worked as an aide to Senate Majority Leader Mitch McConnell.

 Trump administration

-Taylor served in the Trump White House as Special Assistant to the President for Legislative Affairs.
+Taylor served in the first Trump White House as Special Assistant to the President for Legislative Affairs.
 In March 2017, she gained social media attention for her presence at the confirmation hearings of Neil Gorsuch as Associate Justice of the Supreme Court of the United States.
 Taylor worked on Gorsuch's nomination team when he met with U.S. senators before the confirmation hearings.
 In December 2018, Gorsuch officiated at Taylor's formal swearing-in ceremony at the U.S. Department of State.

 In 2018, she was listed on the Forbes 30 under 30 list.